curi/websites/_posts/2017-01-01-non-consumption-of-philosophy.md

 tags: sidebar
 ---

-The following fictional dialog attempts semi-realism.
-John is a normal person, not a philosopher or skilled debater.
+This fictional dialog attempts semi-realism.
+John is a regular guy, not a philosopher or skilled debater.
 However, he's unusually clear, honest, and willing to answer questions.

 **Elliot:** What's something you do lots of, which you think you do well, and care about?